maciejpedzich/website/content/blog/hello-again-world.md

 ### April

 Mood swings and consistent lack of motivation to do anything productive apart from uni assignments.
 Seemingly overnight, I would frequently find myself just collapsing on my bed shortly after coming back home, often accompanied by strong headaches.
-I wasn't struggling academically, the workload wasn't overhwelming, but I just felt so fucking done with all that bullshit.
+I wasn't struggling academically, the workload wasn't overwhelming, but I just felt so fucking done with all that bullshit.

 {{ admonition(type="note", text="While I generally refrain from cursing in blog posts, the last sentence seems fitting as an illustration of my overall mood at that point in time.") }}